ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

 This new mutation allows us to mark a received notification as read.
-If we think more about our use case we want to ensure that when a notification is marked as read we want to trigger the `onNotification` event to inform all signed in clients about the new unread count.
+If we think more about our use case, we want to ensure that when a notification is marked as read, we want to trigger the `onNotification` event to inform all signed-in clients about the new unread count.

-In order to trigger a subscription event from a mutation we can use the `ITopicEventSender` service to send in a event message.
+To trigger a subscription event from a mutation, we can use the `ITopicEventSender` service to send an event message.

-With that in mind lets update our mutation.
+With that in mind, let's update our mutation.

 ```csharp
 [Error<UnknownNotificationException>]